Whenever there are major sales events, shoppers driven by fear of missing out take more chances, creating an opportunity for criminals to exploit.

 Financial Fraud Action UK is responsible for leading the collective fight against financial fraud on behalf of the UK payments industry.
 Their membership includes banks, credit, debit and charge card issuers, and card payment acquirers in the UK.

-More on Compliance at Christmas
+More on compliance at Christmas